cis-ds/course-site/content/event/preprocess-evaluate-models/index.md

 * Identify the importance of preprocessing data sets
 * Introduce the `recipes` package for preprocessing data
 * Practice preprocessing data for statistical modeling
-* Define resampling methods for evaluating model performance
-* Demonstrate how to conduct cross-validation using `rsample`

 ## Before class